ianbro/ezi/CLASS_DOCUMENTATION.md

 needed.

 ### model - class object; must extend Model:
 The Model class on which the CRUD operations will be applied.
+This model must provide each object with a method called json.
+The signature for this is as follows:

+def json(self):
+  return {...}

+This method should be used to return a dictionary representation of each object.
+This dictionary must be serializable by the django.http.JsonResponse class.

 ### instance_pk - int
 The Primary Key for the instance for which certain CRUD operations